OSM Welcome Packet

 Liz’s Approach and Values

 As a mediator and coach, I bring compassion, intelligence, and humor to my work.
 I am unbiased, help individuals and couples see the “big picture,” and guide them through the divorce process from beginning to end.
 I believe in the importance of maintaining or even strengthening relationships throughout the divorce process.
-I know that even though marriages end, relationships generally don’t, especially when there are children involved.
-I also recognize the emotional strain that conflict can bring to families, coworkers, and neighbors.
+I know that even though marriages end, relationships generally don’t, especially when children are involved.
+I also recognize the emotional strain conflict can bring to families, coworkers, and neighbors.
 Let’s face it: conflict sucks.
-But that doesn’t mean empowering solutions aren’t waiting for you at the other end of it.
+But that doesn’t mean empowering solutions aren’t waiting for you at the other end.
 I’ll help you get there with minimum drama and maximum communication.

-My approach has been partially informed by my background in nonprofits, as well as my own personal experiences.
-No, I’m not an attorney, but I am a natural divorce mediator.
+My approach has been partially informed by my background in nonprofits and my personal experiences.
+No, I’m not an attorney but a natural divorce mediator.
 I speak human.
 I can help you see the big picture and help both parties move through the process humanely.